GitHub

 Introduction

-Glass UI is a copy-source workflow for building glassmorphism interfaces with editable React and Tailwind components.
+Glass UI is a copy-source workflow for building native-first, glassmorphism interfaces with editable React and Tailwind components.

 What is Glass UI